MEDizzy

 Other commentsSign in to post comments.
 You don't have an account?
 Sign up now!

-about 5 years ago
+over 6 years ago

 There is an extensive list of causes to superficial thrombophlebitis ranging from buergers disease, varicose, obesity, age, drugs,.
 APLA, Factor V leiden, Protein C and S, Homocysteinemia, malignacies, metabolic disorders etc. Hence involves an exhaustive workup.
 About 5.5% of patients have Protein C deficit.
 The basic workup always includes a complete count with APLA, Prtn C and S, Factor V leiden and Antithrombin III.
 Management involves anticoagulant therapy with pain relievers and warm compresses.
 Compression stockings are also recommended.
 Long term monitoring required.

-about 5 years ago
+over 6 years ago

 Thromboplebitis